Guruzeta/guruzeta.github.io/_pages/about.md

 I’m broadly interested in how ideas from statistical physics can illuminate complex phenomena — from turbulence to collective behavior in systems both in and out of equilibrium.
-Some of the things I'm currently working on are problems related to
+Some of the things I'm currently working on are problems related to wave turbulence, statistical mechanics of transitional turbulence and Spontaneous Stochasticity in turbulent flows.

-- Wave turbulence
-- Statistical mechanics of transitional turbulence
-- Spontaneous Stochasticity in fully developed turbulent flows